By: M Selvarasu, LEAD consultancy & Engineering Services(India)Pvt.Ltd

 • Use DGU with lower SHGC < 0.2 , relax for North

-• Plan separate day lighting controls design overhangs directly located above the window head
+• Plan separate daylighting controls design overhangs directly located above the window head

 • Use separate controls for lighting in areas near windows